mRanonyMousTZ/mr-robot-keylogger-2019/README.md

 6. after that you need gmail account and before anything make sure you turn it on lesssecureapps to do so use this link https://myaccount.google.com/lesssecureapps

+   PROBLEMS SOLVED+++++
+   guys i receives some problems during installation if u have any problem with this tool solve by open install.sh using your notepad then copy and paste those command .

+   note
+   dont forget to give it permission "python-2.7.14.msi" in root/opt

 # usage